-The twofold focus of City Impact, to see revival in the tenderloin as well as equip and train believers to do ministry, is strongly reflected in our school of ministry.
-We want to release young adults into our ongoing ministry, taking on leadership, developing relationships, serving in tangible ways, and providing some more formal training in ministry.
+The School of Ministry reflects City Impact's twofold focus to see revival in the Tenderloin as well as to equip and train believers to do ministry.
+We aim to release young adults into taking on leadership in God's ongoing ministry, develop lasting Christ-centered relationships, serve in tangible ways, and provide formal ministerial training.

-In Jesus’ day there were such intense processes in place to train Jewish men to be the teachers and religious leaders of the day.
-It was a rigorous and competitive process.
-It involved years and years of strict training, beginning as a small child.
-The men who made it through and excelled would be well respected and honored in the Jewish culture.
-They were the best.
-They were the brightest.
-They were called Pharisees.
-They were called scribes.
-And they were the ones who were in the most conflict with Jesus, and in the end pushed the hardest for Jesus’ death.
+In Jesus’ day there were intense procedures in place to train Jewish men to be teachers and religious leaders.
+Prospective leaders partook in a rigorous and competitive process that involved years of strict training beginning in childhood.
+The men who made it through were well respected and honored in the Jewish culture.
+They were called Pharisees and they were the ones who fought against Jesus and pushed for his death.

-Jesus chose a very different approach in training the disciples He would entrust with establishing the church.
-He said “follow me" in the path downward.
-As the disciples were arguing over who would be the greatest, the one with the best upward mobility, Jesus said, “you are not to be like that.
+Jesus chose a very different approach in training the disciples he would entrust with establishing the church.
+He said, “Follow me" in the path downward.
+As the disciples were arguing over who would be the greatest, Jesus said, “You are not to be like that.
 Instead, the greatest among you should be like the youngest, and the one who rules like the one who serves” (Luke 22:26).
-Jesus set a pattern of downward mobility.
 “He made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!”
-(Phil 2:7-8).
-And God calls us to have this same mindset!
+(Phil 2:7-8) and God calls us to have this same mindset!

-Our City Impact School of Ministry is primarily a training in Christian leadership.
-We believe that the most important component of any powerful Christian leader is humility before the Lord.
-So during your time here, you will be challenged to join Jesus in the process of being downwardly mobile in life, learning what it means to humble yourself and serve the forgotten in the inner city of San Francisco.
+The City Impact School of Ministry is a training ground for Christian leadership.
+With a focus on humility before the Lord, School of Ministry students will be challenged to join Jesus in the process of downward mobility in life, learning what it means to humble themselves, and serving the forgotten in the inner city of San Francisco.